Xilinx/wireless-xorif/src/xorif-app/README.md

 ## File Mode Simple Starter and PG370 examples

 * Simple uncompressed data example (input):
-    * This is a good config to get started with:
+    * This is a good configuration to get started with:
     * Limit to one Component Carrier, 1 Spatial Stream and a limited number of RB'S.
     * Compared to the detail in the PG370, using the API removes the need to manually program these registers.